vinceskahan/v5wiki/observer.md

 Fine Offset makes an all-in-one weather station, with data reported either on a console, console-to-internet, or bridge-to-internet.
 These stations are sold by Ambient using the brand Observer.

-Fine Offset model numbers include HP1000 (uploads via console with wifi), HP1003 (console display no uploads), and WH2600 (uploads via bridge).
+Fine Offset model numbers include HP1000 (uploads via console with wifi), HP1003 (console display, no uploads), and WH2600 (uploads via bridge).

-Ambient model numbers include WS080 (uploads via bridge), WS1400 (uploads via bridge), WS1200 (uploads via bridge), and WS1001 (uploads via console).
+Ambient model numbers include WS0800 (uploads via bridge), WS1400 (uploads via bridge), WS1200 (uploads via bridge), and WS1001 (uploads via console).

 This is a description of how to get the data from the weather station directly, instead of relying only on the station uploading to Weather Underground.